Alice-R-H/ZohoGetPost/README.md

 Gets data of a ticket using ticket number.
 Currently ticket # is hard-coded until the get request is working.
 Currently not working, response "Unauthorised".

-Think issues are related to using the self client, although the API docs are not written well so it is hard to tell.

 Creates these .txt files in C:\Temp\

         ZohoFirstAccessTokenJson.txt